saidghamra/CSI2110-BlockChain/README.md

 # CSI2110-BlockChain

-Java program that mimics basic Bitcoin BlockChain functionality.
+Java program that mimics basic Bitcoin Block Chain functionality.
 This project was completed as an assignment for a Data Structure and Algorithms class.